Paneled houses

 “Go up to the mountain, bring wood, and build the house; and I will take pleasure in it, says the LORD.”

+A long disorientation rarely tempts you toward dramatic sin.
+Its real danger is subtler and more respectable: the slow collapse of your priorities inward, until you are carefully finishing your own paneled house while the things that mattered most lie quietly waste.
+The prayer life thins.
+The neglected relationship weathers in the open.
+The call you once felt sits half-built under the rationalization that now is not the time, while you panel another room of your own comfort.
 Haggai's question is worth turning on yourself, honestly and without melodrama.
 What have you let go to ruin while you tended your own house?
 The drift is almost never a decision; it is the absence of one, the main thing sliding down the list day after defensible day.
-And the remedy is as undramatic as the drift.
-Not a crisis, not a vow, just this: go up the mountain, bring the wood, and take up the neglected work again.
+The remedy is as undramatic as the drift: go up the mountain, bring the wood, and take up the neglected work again.
 The cure for this kind of disorientation is simply to start building the right thing once more.